VeldaKiara/rickmorty/README.md

 - GraphQL is used to build applications that require real-time data synchronization, like chat applications.
 GraphQL allows developers to fetch data that is needed reducing data transfer over the network hence improving application performance.

 - Microservices handles specific functionality or feature of the application, which poses a challenge to developers to work with multiple APIs individually.
 GraphQL allows the developers to create a single API that acts as a gateway to numerous microservices.
-GraphQL improves performance since one query retrieves multiple microservices in a single request.
+GraphQL improves performance since one query retrieves various microservices in a single request.

 - GraphQL provides a self-documenting schema, making it easy for developers to understand the data model and relationships between data.
 It also eases the process of creating, testing, and maintaining API, reducing time and cost.

 - GraphQL provides versioning capabilities to allow the evolution of the API schema without breaking existing clients.
 Versioning is possible since clients specify the exact data they need, making it easy to add new fields and remove depreciated ones without affecting existing clients.
-### Differences Between GraphQL and REST API's
+### Differences Between GraphQL and REST APIs

 - In GraphQL, the client sends a query with the data it needs, and the server responds with that data alone, while in REST APIs, the client sends on a request to an endpoint, and the server responds with all the data/response related to the endpoint.